Cayenne pepper

 The cayenne pepper is a type of Capsicum annuum.
-It is usually a moderately hot chili pepper used to flavor dishes.
+It is usually a hot chili pepper used to flavor dishes.
 Cayenne peppers are a group of tapering, 10 to 25 cm long, generally skinny, mostly red-colored peppers, often with a curved tip and somewhat rippled skin, which hang from the bush as opposed to growing upright.
 Most varieties are generally rated at 30,000 to 50,000 Scoville units.

-The fruits are generally dried and ground to make the powdered spice of the same name, although cayenne powder may be a blend of different types of peppers, quite often not containing cayenne peppers, and may or may not contain the seeds.
+The fruits are generally dried and ground to make the powdered spice of the same name.
+However, cayenne powder may be a blend of different types of peppers, quite often not containing cayenne peppers, and may or may not contain the seeds.

 Cayenne is used in cooking spicy dishes either as a powder or in its whole form.
 It is also used as an herbal supplement.

 Etymology

-The word 'cayenne' is thought to be a corruption of the word kyynha, meaning "capsicum" in the Old Tupi language once spoken in Brazil.
-It is probable that the town Cayenne in French Guiana is related to the name, and the town may have been named for the pepper.
-Nicholas Culpeper used the phrase "cayenne pepper" in 1652, and the city was only renamed as such in 1777.
-It also is possibly named for the Cayenne River.
+The word cayenne is thought to be a corruption of the word kyynha, meaning "capsicum" in the Old Tupi language once spoken in Brazil.
+The town Cayenne in French Guiana is related to the name, and may have been named for the pepper or the Cayenne River.

+English botanist Nicholas Culpeper used the phrase "cayenne pepper" in 1652, while the city was only renamed as Cayenne in 1777.

 Taxonomy

 The cayenne pepper is a type of Capsicum annuum, as are bell peppers, jalapeños, pimientos, and many others.
 The genus Capsicum is in the nightshade family, (Solanaceae).
 Cayenne peppers are often said to belong to the frutescens variety, but frutescens peppers are now defined as peppers which have fruit which grow upright on the bush (such as tabasco peppers), thus what is known in English as cayenne peppers are by definition not frutescens.
-Culpeper, in his Complete Herbal from 1653, mentions cayenne pepper as a synonym for what he calls "pepper (guinea)" By the end of the 19th century "Guinea pepper" had come to mean bird's eye chili or piri-piri, although he refers to Capsicum peppers in general in his entry.
+Culpeper, in his Complete Herbal from 1653, mentions cayenne pepper as a synonym for what he calls "pepper (guinea)".
+By the end of the 19th century "Guinea pepper" had come to mean bird's eye chili or piri-piri, although he refers to Capsicum peppers in general in his entry.

 In the 19th century, modern cayenne peppers were classified as C. longum, this name was later synonymised with C. frutescens.
 Cayenne powder, however, has generally been made from the bird's eye peppers, in the 19th century classified as C. minimum.